medic/cht-interoperability/docs/workflow.md

 #### `POST ${OPENHIM_ENDPOINT}/patient`

-This endpoint is responsible for creating a patient in the LFTU workflow.
-Patients are created by CHT automatically whenever a new Patient is added to the the system.
+This endpoint creates a `Patient` in the LFTU workflow.
+Patients are created by CHT automatically whenever a new Patient is added to the system.

 Request
 ```http